sahil-lakhwani/kubectl-creyaml/README.md

 # kubectl-creyaml

-Custom Resource Example Yaml from Custom Resource Definition
+Generate Custom Resource Example Yaml (CREYaml) from Custom Resource Definition

+## Intsall

+From the root of this project, run

+`make`

+This will create a binary under $GOPATH/bin

+## Usage

+`kubectl creyaml example.domain.com`